 Many people get confused when insurance companies tell them after a car accident that Kansas is a “no-fault state.”
 This means that all involved in the collision must claim their insurance company, even if they are not responsible for the accident.
 And, it may inhibit the victim’s right to sue.
 Due to these restrictions, how can the injured driver receive the settlement they deserve for expenses and suffering?
 At Brian & Brian Pistotnik Law Offices, we can help you better understand the Kansas no-fault laws and how they affect your claim.
 Start with this breakdown of no-fault laws, and reach out to our experienced attorneys for further details.

-No Fault Laws in Detail
+No-Fault Laws in Detail

-Types of PIP Benefits
+Types of Personal Injury Protection Benefits

-For wage loss, the minimum is $900/month, up to one year.
-Wage loss is reimbursed at 85% of the gross wage loss and the insurance companies require two forms of documentation.
+For wage loss, the minimum is $900 per month for up to one year.
+Wage loss is reimbursed at 85% of the gross wage loss, and the insurance companies require two forms of documentation.